redhat-cop/openshift-applier/roles/openshift-applier/README.md

 The pre/post steps can be added at both the `object` level as well as the `content level`.
 See example at the top for more details.

 In essence, the pre/post steps are ansible roles that gets executed in the order they are found in the inventory.
-These roles are sourced from the `galaxy_requirements` file part of the inventory.
+These roles are sourced from the `galaxy_sources` list, or `galaxy_requirements` file, part of the inventory.
 See the official [Ansible Galaxy docs for more details on the requirements yaml file](http://docs.ansible.com/ansible/latest/galaxy.html#installing-multiple-roles-from-a-file).

 **_NOTE:_** it is important that the repos used for pre/post roles have the `meta/main.yml` file setup correctly.
 See the [Ansible Galaxy docs](http://docs.ansible.com/ansible/latest/galaxy.html) for more details.